Spectral and Energy Efficiency Tradeoff for Pinching-Antenna Systems: Joint SE-EE Design For Single-User PASS

-where $\Vert \bm{{\rm w}} \Vert^2$ represents the transmit power consumption, $P_f$ and $\chi \geq 0$ denote the aggregate fixed circuit power of the system and a constant demonstrating the coding, decoding, and backhual power consumption per unit data rate (W/(bit/s/Hz)), respectively.
+Here, $\Vert \bm{{\rm w}} \Vert^2$ is the transmit power consumption. $\chi \geq 0$ is a constant demonstrating the coding, decoding, and backhual power consumption per unit data rate (W/(bit/s/Hz)), respectively. $P_f$ denotes the rate-independent power consumption, which can be modeled as\cite{wang2023simultaneously}